cpury/cpury.github.io/_posts/2018-08-17-learning_where_you_are_looking.md

 ![Facial features]({{ site.url }}/assets/images/face_numbering.png)

-Let's define the eyes as the rectangle touching points 23, 28, 24 and 26.
-Then let's increase it by 5px in each direction.
-Finally, we'll resize it to be 50x25 pixels when copying it to the eyes canvas.
-This rectangle should cover everything as long as the user doesn't tilt their head too far (or is standing on their head).
+Let's define the eyes as the rectangle touching points 23, 28, 24 and 26, expanded by 5px in each direction.
+This rectangle should cover everything important as long as the user doesn't tilt their head too far (or is standing on their head 🙃).

+We need another canvas to capture this cropped image before we can use it.
+It can simply be set to 50x25 pixels.
+Don't worry, the actual rectangle will resize to fit in there.
+A little bit of deformation is okay.

-Add another canvas to the HTML:
+Add this new eyes-canvas to the HTML:

 {% highlight html %}
 <canvas id="eyes" width="50" height="25"></canvas>